jamdoran/mp4copy/README.md

 Copy a video folder to a USB Disk and verify the contents are correct

-Uses rsync to do three copies.
-First one copies the files and the second/third are a checksum verify of the copied contents.
+Uses rsync to do an iniital copy and verifies each file individually via checksum

 Requires rsync installed, ideally from brew